erietz/health/README.md

-The server in my closes sometimes goes off the rails.
+The server in my closet sometimes goes off the rails.
 I'd like a cronjob to email me once a day with a health check to ensure things are running smoothly.

 I want something like this